dccuchile/wefe/docs/benchmark/benchmark.rst

 Generalized WEAT ✖    ✖   ✖           ✔
 ================ ==== === =========== ===================

 The table exclusively focuses on metrics that directly compute from word embeddings (WE) using predefined word sets.
-As a result, it omits metrics that are not compatible with the wefe interface such as:
+As a result, it omits the following metrics:

 - IndirectBias, a metric that accepts as input only two words and the gender direction, previously calculated in a distinct operation.
 - GIPE, PMN, and Proximity Bias, which evaluate WE models before and after debiasing with auxiliary mitigation methods.
--  SemBias, which is an analogy evaluation dataset.

 Mitigation algorithms
 ~~~~~~~~~~~~~~~~~~~~~